DM, MCh, PDCC Courses

-MD in General Medicine or Paediatrics from an Indian University recognized by the Institute or Diplomate of the National Board (DNB*) in General Medicine/Paediatrics or any other examination approved by the Institute for this purpose from time to time.
+MD in General Medicine or Paediatrics from an Indian University recognized by MCI or Diplomate of the National Board (DNB) in General Medicine/Paediatrics or any equivalent Degree recognized by MCI.

-Candidates with MD in Psychiatry from an Indian University recognized by the Institute or DNB* in Psychiatry with a minimum of six months residency posting in General Medicine and Neurology during the said course can apply for DM (Neurology).
+Candidates with MD in Psychiatry from an Indian University recognized by MCI or DNB in Psychiatry with a minimum of six months residency posting in General Medicine during the said course can apply for DM (Neurology).